 *Returning to the Residential College is dependent upon being in “Good Standing” with the College and fulfilling all requirements of the College as set forth each year.

-In addition to the unique community-based advantages described here, students in the Residential College at Broome Street also get academic credit for their active and successful participation in the life of the community.
-The Residential College experience will be reflected on the student’s official academic transcript as a zero or one credit, pass/fail “Leadership Course”.
-This credit gives each participant tangible, recorded proof of their engagement in the community and of their personal development as a leader/scholar through the program (all highly preferred accomplishments of future applicants for graduate schools and prestigious awards and scholarships).
-Requirements for one credit will vary slightly from the requirements for the zero credit option.
-While there are many perks to being in the Residential College, receiving academic credit for successfully committing to this experience is one of the most important rewards for this unique type of commitment.
+In addition to the unique community-based advantages described here, students in the Residential College at Broome Street also get credit for their active and successful participation in the life of the community.
+The Residential College experience will be reflected on the student’s transcript as a zero credit, pass/fail “Leadership Course.”
+This gives each participant tangible, recorded proof of their engagement in the community and of their personal development as a leader/scholar through the program (all highly preferred accomplishments of future applicants for graduate schools and prestigious awards and scholarships).
+While there are many perks to being in the Residential College, receiving credit for successfully committing to this experience is one of the most important rewards for this unique type of commitment.